 This would usually result in fixed term or permanent exclusion.

-These are recorded in the individual's CPOMS record and the 'Serious Sanction Level 3' file.
+These are recorded in the individual's CPOMS record.

 All rewards and sanctions must be applied fairly and consistently.
 None of the School's punishments will be degrading or humiliating.